 SEAC agrees in general with the scope of the restriction as proposed by the Dossier Submitter including the modifications and refinements made during opinion development.
 All revisions are described in the Background Document.

 The Dossier Submitter performed a thorough review of the different definitions for the term ‘microplastic’ in existing national legislation, as well as those put forward by academic and research organisations.
-SEAC finds that the definition proposed by the Dossier Submitter is clear, based on a critical assessment of all information available, and taking into consideration various issues raised by stakeholders in the Dossier Submitter’s call for evidence or the Annex XV report consultation.
+SEAC finds that the definition proposed by the Dossier Submitter is clear, based on a critical assessment of all information available, and takes into consideration various issues raised by stakeholders in the Dossier Submitter’s call for evidence or the Annex XV report consultation.
 It is outside of the remit of SEAC to comment on the validity and appropriateness of the definition itself, but the overall approach is considered to be well-justified by the Committee.
 SEAC notes that the updated definition is fit for purpose, i.e. it is in line with the objectives set out by the Dossier Submitter and the request by the Commission.

 The proposed restriction adopts a three-pronged approach to address the concerns raised by the placing on the market and intentional use of microplastics.